The Top 10 Bitcoin Wallets for 2018

 Mycelium is one of the longest-running and most widely used mobile application platforms for BTC.
 The Mycelium platform is semi-open source; coding can be reviewed by anyone, but can’t be changed or redistributed for security purposes.
 Encrypted data is sent over a highly-secured network.
 For added privacy, it also permits you to backup your wallet, connect to the TOR network, and use a PIN.

 Cons: Mobile platform only.
 BTC only.
 Difficult for beginners.

 In addition to offering a Blockchain explorer service, Blockchain.info provides a web and mobile application-based Bitcoin and Ether wallet.
-They have created a “Security Centre” to help users backup funds and enhance security.
-For extra anonymity, you can connect to the TOR network.
+They have created a "Security Centre" to help users backup funds and enhance security.
+Additionally, for extra anonymity you can connect to the TOR network.
 After each transaction, a new wallet address generates for increased privacy.
 Online servers store private keys which may raise security concerns if storing large amounts of BTC.
-This means accessibility to funds depends on the network availability.
+As a result, this means accessibility to funds depends on the network availability.